-In an unprecedented action, the NGO announced at a press conference in Cape Town yesterday that it had filed papers in the Bhisho High Court against Basic Education Minister Angie Motshekga, Finance Minister Pravin Gordhan and all the Education MECs.
+In an unprecedented action, the NGO announced at a press conference in Cape Town on Wednesday that it had filed papers in the Bhisho High Court against Basic Education Minister Angie Motshekga, Finance Minister Pravin Gordhan and all the Education MECs.

 “The papers seek an order compelling Minister Motshekga to prescribe minimum norms and standards for school infrastructure.
 This is the most far-reaching court case about the right to basic education to have been launched in democratic South Africa,” said Equal Education co-ordinator Doron Isaacs.